 Best GPS Address: 23 White Oak Drive, Chester, New York, 10918.

-Best public transit route from NYC: Take the Coach USA Shortline Bus to the Chester Park & Ride (~$18 each way), then take a cab to the Seligmann Homestead (4 miles).
+Best public transit route from NYC: Take the Coach USA Shortline Bus to the Chester Park & Ride (~$18 each way), then take a cab/ride share to the Seligmann Homestead (4 miles).

-Accessible parking is available on-site in the Seligmann Homestead's Upper Lot.
+Accessible parking is available on-site in the Seligmann Center’s Upper Lot.

 food & drink

-Each year, the DUSKLIT experience is made complete by a variety of refreshments provided by local food trucks, craft wineries, and breweries.
+Dusklit is proud to offer a variety of refreshments provided by local food trucks, craft wineries, and breweries.
 We aim to appeal to all tastes and will have a variety of vegetarian, vegan, and gluten free options available.